Elon Musk New Trading Platform - SCAM

 What is the Fake New About?

 As far as the article itself is concerned - it is the usual nonsense - impossible wealth for everyone on Earth for nothing except a single deposit of $250 of whatever your local currency is.
 Elon Musk is helping everyone make money for free even though it will obviously devalue his own wealth.
-To the majority of people it will also make no difference as all this would really do is devalue currency.
-Instead of just getting by on 15k you would just get by on 1500k.
+The whole idea is absurd.
+How could I buy a loaf of bread if the baker could make free money?

 Lots of ridiculous testimonies and other nonsense as well as various fake Facebooks feeds.